Bashnu/Bashnu/README.md

 - 👋 Hi, I’m @Bashnu
-- 👀 I’m interested in Trading, Investing, and more recently Coding
+- 👀 I’m interested in Trading, Investing, and more recently Coding and Web Development
-- 🌱 I’m currently learning Python and Data Science
+- 🌱 I’m currently studying CS with a focus on Data Science/ AI & Software Development
 - 💞️ I’m looking to collaborate on Automated trading systems
 - 📫 How to reach me Twitter: TheBashnu Discord: Bashnu#3580